sfmoulton/be-nc-news/my-project-README.md

-# NC-News Project - Back-End
+# NC-News Project

 **NC-News** has been created to allow users to post articles they have written, as well as allowing them to read or comment on other users articles.

 **NC-News** has created a space for users to share their thoughts and opinions, and show off their creative writing!

+First things first - have a look at the **hosted NC-News app** following this link:

+The app has been designed with UX in mind - with buttons and text displayed in a way that will be clear to the user.
+For details on the back-end of the project, please see below:

 ## Getting Started